wizardoc/wizard/README.md

 yarn server:start & yarn client:start
 ```

+## Endpoint configs

+Each project(Client or Server) has a configuration directory named `.config`, you can update the config files inside the directory to change config of endpoint.

 ## 🎯 TroubleShooting

 Troubleshooting is process of diagnosing of the source of a problem, here r the problems that may be encountered in the project.
 If u find anything that's not on record here, u can give us feedback via [Issue](https://github.com/wizardoc/wizard/issues)🐛.